top of page

 Think of dog training as a diet: restrictive, over structured and prone to failure in the long run.
 I mean who has time for a 45 minute walk everyday with their new dog, along with 15 minutes twice a day for "training" (whatever that means).

-That's why I developed the PAW Method so many years ago.
-It's not a diet, it's a life plan.
+But it's not a diet, it's a life plan.
 A shift in focus and a reboot of ideas distilled into an easy-to-manage lifestyle.

 Dog's aren't just automated robots; they need problems to fix to keep their minds sharp and active.